BakerIGM/IGME_201_PE_BugHunt/README.md

 1. Flip a coin and print out to the user the result.

-1. Divid 9 by 3 and output your work.
+1. Divide 9 by 3 and output your work.

 1. Print out what the user entered.

 **Invalid numbers**

 Let the user know they entered a wrong number.
-If they enter "-1" make a sly remark about they tring to break your program.
+If they enter "-1" make a sly remark about they trying to break your program.

 After you have given the user a response based on what number they entered ask if they are done.